mbarkhau/sbk/READMEv2.md

 The trustees should be watching and scruitinizing you.
 Provide them with any information they ask for, do not ask them for any information whatsoever.

- - There should be a mutual understanding among all participants what will happen to the coins
+ - There should be a mutual understanding among all participants what will happen to the coins.
+If wallet balances are already known, you should prepare a payment request for each transaction that is to occur.
  -